gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/2/main.rs:action_group}}
 ```

-Also, if we had multiple instances of the same windows we would expect that only the currently focused window will be closed when activating "win.quit".
+Also, if we had multiple instances of the same windows we would expect that only the currently focused window will be closed when activating "win.close".
-And indeed, the "win.quit" will be dispatched to the currently focused window.
+And indeed, the "win.close" will be dispatched to the currently focused window.
 However, that also means that we actually define one action per window instance.
 If we want to have a single globally accessible action instead, we call `add_action` on our application instead.

+> Adding "win.close" was useful as a simple example.
+> However, in the future we will use the pre-defined ["window.close"](../docs/gtk4/struct.Window.html#actions) action which does exactly the same thing.

 ## Parameter and State